 Refurbished golf balls are very similar to refinished golf ball with a little twist.
 These golf balls are restored in a quicker less invasive way.
 Instead of blasting the cover clean and then re-coat and re-paint, these balls are improved cosmetically based on need.
 Basically, if there is an arrow that needs painting or a logo that’s fading the refurbished process will make them look as good as new.

 Now let’s talk about performance.
 There are many golfers out there who will not even consider using one of the above mentioned types of golf balls because they are not “NEW” golf balls.
 I totally understand that standpoint, in fact I also had that same sentiment before I actually did research on the topic.

-So the key question is, will there any loss in performance if you play used golf balls instead of new?
-To answer this question we sent some of our used balls of different grades to our friends at Practical Golf for independent and unbiased testing.
+So the key question is, will there be any loss in performance if you play used golf balls instead of new?
+To answer this question we sent some of our used balls of different grades to our friends at Practical Golf for an independent and unbiased testing.
 Check out their used golf ball test where they tested our used balls and compared performance with new golf balls.

 Spoiler alert: to the average golfer it makes absolutely no difference whether you play a new or used ball!

 At Two Guys with Balls, we have a very simple grading scale.

 Eagle is our highest quality level, Birdie is the mid-range quality level and finally, Par is the lowest quality level (see our grading scale for the details).
 If you have shopped around you will see that everybody seems to have a different scales and definitions.
 With that said (for the most part) you can follow the guideline below.